adalundhe/hedra/README.md

 ## <b>Code of Conduct</b>

-Hedra has adopted and follows the [Apache Software Foundation code of conduct](https://www.apache.org/foundation/policies/conduct.html).
+Hedra has adopted and follows the [Contributor Covenant code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md).
 If you observe behavior that violates those rules please report to:

 | Name            | Email                       | Twitter                                      |